Organic click-through rate is one of the most important SEO metrics.

 Before You Go

-Organic CTR is an important metric to track because it can give you insights into how well your website is performing in the SERPs.
+Organic CTR is an important SEO metric to track because it can give you insights into how well your website is performing in the SERPs.

 But optimizing the user experience does not end here.

-You should also make sure that visitors stay on your site for a long time:
+It would help if you made sure that visitors stay on your site for a long time:

 Also, you should guarantee that your pages are loading quickly, and optimized for mobile devices: